user-cont/release-bot/README.md

 ## Description

 This is a bot that helps maintainers deliver their software to users.
 It is meant to watch github repositories for release pull requests.
-The PR must be named in this format `0.1.0 release`.
+The PR must be named in one of the following formats:
+* `0.1.0 release`
+* `new major release` e.g. Changes Version 1.2.3 to 2.0.0
+* `new minor release` e.g. Changes Version 1.2.3 to 1.3.3
+* `new patch release` e.g. Changes Version 1.2.3 to 1.2.4

 No other format is supported yet.
 Once the PR is merged, bot will create a new Github release, PyPi and Fedora respectively.
 Changelog will be pulled from root of the repository and must be named `CHANGELOG.md`.
 Changelog for the new